 - Is there a possibility that fatigue could become a factor?

-- Is there a hazard from animal attack, insect bite (poisonous, or allergic reaction), etc.?
+- Is there a hazard from an animal attack, insect bite (poisonous, or allergic reaction), etc.?

-- Does the work involve working with money or other valuables?
+- Does the work involve handling money or other valuables?

 - Does the work involve seizing property or goods such as

 Decide if a verbal check-in is adequate, or if the employee must be accounted for by a visual check.
 Make sure your plan is appropriate for both regular business hours as well as after main office hours.